-Our v2.0 standards include two authentication flows – redirect and decoupled – providing an additional option for Standards Users to gain customer consent.
+V2.0 and above of our standards include two authentication flows – redirect and decoupled – providing an additional option for Standards Users to gain customer consent.

-The authentication flows define a safe and secure process for an API provider to confirm a customer has authorised a third party’s consent request.
+The authentication flows define a safe and secure process for an API Provider to confirm a customer has authorised a Third Party’s consent request.
 The functionality in each flow applies to both the Payment Initiation and Account Information APIs.

 You can view more information about our authentication flows in Confluence.

 Redirect authentication flow

 The redirect authentication flow allows a customer to be transferred from a Third Party website or app, to the API Provider (e.g. the customer’s bank), and back again (once authentication and authorisation of consent have been completed).

 The redirect flow requires the customer’s interactions with the Third Party and the API Provider to take place on the same device and platform (website or app), and at the same time.